hoangtng/hoangtng.github.io/essays/dump-smart-question.md

 Next, as we can clearly see in the image above, the author of the post provides an example of their code along with the error they encountered.
 This gives everyone enough information to work with and helps others with the same problem find the answer more easily.

 Finally, the author clearly states their need for help making async/await work with array.map.
 Providing a clear output like this will help subject matter experts give a better answer more quickly.
 It's worth noting that this question received 515 upvotes, which means that many other people have benefited from it.

+<h3>Improving</h3>

+Based on the above two examples, we have clearly visualized the importance of asking questions in a technical manner that can help us save time and increase productivity.
+There may be instances where we fail to ask good questions, but that is normal and should be accepted.
+In fact, it is healthy and appropriate.
+We can refer to Eric Steven Raymond's tips to learn how to ask smarter questions.